Royal Rumble (2020)

-The 2020 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 33rd annual Royal Rumble and took place on January 26, 2020, at Minute Maid Park in Houston, Texas, featuring wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2020 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 33rd annual Royal Rumble event and took place on January 26, 2020, at Minute Maid Park in Houston, Texas.
+This was the second Royal Rumble event held in Houston, after the 1989 event at The Summit, and fifth overall in the U.S. state of Texas, including the 1997, 2007, and 2017 events, which were in San Antonio.

-Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
-For the 2020 event, the winners of both the men's and women's matches received a choice of which championship to challenge for at WrestleMania 36 in Orlando, Florida.
-The men could choose to challenge for either Raw's WWE Championship or SmackDown's Universal Championship, while the women had the choice between the Raw Women's Championship and the SmackDown Women's Championship.
-Additionally and for the first time, NXT's championships were eligible choices, which added the NXT Championship and the NXT Women's Championship, thus being the first Royal Rumble since 2010 in which there were three eligible championships for the Rumble winner to challenge for.
+The event was based around the Royal Rumble match, a modified 30-person battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the respective men's and women's winners received a world championship match at WrestleMania.
+For the 2020 event, the winners received a choice of which championship to challenge for at WrestleMania 36, and for the first time, NXT's top championships were eligible choices.
+The men could choose to challenge for either Raw's WWE Championship, SmackDown's Universal Championship, or the NXT Championship, while the women had the choice between the Raw Women's Championship, the SmackDown Women's Championship, and the NXT Women's Championship.
+This was the first time since 2010 in which there were three eligible choices for the men's winner, and the first time there were three choices for the women.
+While the event itself was not promoted as an NXT event, wrestlers from the brand appeared in the Royal Rumble matches.

 Eight matches were contested at the event, including two on the Kickoff pre-show.
-In the main event, Raw's Drew McIntyre won the men's Royal Rumble match by last eliminating SmackDown's Roman Reigns, while Raw's Charlotte Flair won the women's Royal Rumble match by last eliminating NXT's Shayna Baszler.
+The main event was the 2020 Men's Royal Rumble match, which was won by Raw's Drew McIntyre, who last eliminated SmackDown's Roman Reigns.
+On the undercard, Raw's Charlotte Flair won the 2020 Women's Royal Rumble match by last eliminating NXT's Shayna Baszler.
 Other prominent matches saw "The Fiend" Bray Wyatt retain the Universal Championship against Daniel Bryan in a strap match, Roman Reigns defeated King Corbin in a Falls Count Anywhere match, and Becky Lynch defeated Asuka by submission to retain the Raw Women's Championship.
-The event also featured the in-ring return of Edge, who last wrestled in April 2011 before retiring from a neck injury, as well as MVP, who last wrestled for WWE in December 2010.
+The event also featured the in-ring return of Edge, who last wrestled at WrestleMania XXVII in April 2011 before retiring from a neck injury, as well as the WWE return of MVP, who last wrestled for the company in December 2010.